All the news of Pokémon Scarlet / Purple in this trailer and gameplay loaded with details - TheNewsTrace

 - Among our friends we have Noa, a shy girl who always goes with her Eevee backpack; as well as Damián, who is a wonderful cook and a class older than us.

-Of course, there is a new dose of Pokémon to catch: to those already known we now have to add Paldea’s Wooper, Fidough and the imposing Cetitan under the orders of the gym leader Grusha, who specializes in ice-type creatures.
+Of course, there is a new dose of Pokémon to catch: to those already known we now have to add Paldea’s Wooper, Fidough and the imposing Cetitan under the orders of the gym leader Grusha, specialized in ice-type creatures.

 - The Paldea Wooper, Poison Fish Pokémon, is a Poison and Ground-type regional form that protects itself with a poisonous film covering its skin.
 He also has reinforced gills that make him walk more slowly in exchange for being able to shoot poison from a distance.
 His abilities are Poison Point or Absorb Water.